MichaelLeeHobbs/LuckyNight/README.md

 <li>Task 003: <strike>(US:  1)  Add API end point to get bars/clubs near user search location from Yelp to include other users who have added themselves to the bar</strike></li>
 <li>Task 004: (US:  1)  Create view with nearby bars with search filter
   <ol>
-    <li>If user is logged in check if they have a stored search, if so use that search initially</li>
+    <li>004.1 If user is logged in check if they have a stored search, if so use that search initially</li>
-    <li>If user is not logged in check if user has a search stored in cookies</li>
+    <li>004.2 <strike>If user is not logged in check if user has a search stored in cookies</strike></li>
-    <li>If user searches store it/update stored search</li>
+    <li>004.3 If user searches store it/update stored search</li>
   </ol>
 </li>
 <li>Task 005: (US:  4)  Store users search in cookie for when they are not logged in</li>